sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 ```
 (@v1.x) pkg> activate [USER_HOME_FOLDER]/.julia/dev/MyAwesomePackage/test/
 add Test
-(test) pkg> activate
+(test) pkg> activate # Without arguments, "activate" brings back to the default environment
 (@v1.x) pkg> test MyAwesomePackage  # This perform the test
 ```
 From now on, to add a dependency:
 - to the package itself --> `activate [USER_HOME_FOLDER]/.julia/dev/MyAwesomePackage` and `(MyAwesomePackage) pkg> add MyDependencyPackage` --> the new package will be listed in the `[deps]` section of `[USER_HOME_FOLDER]/.julia/dev/MyAwesomePackage/Project.toml` (don't forget to add a upper bound if the package is not in the standard library)
 - to the testing system only (i.e. something the package doesn't rely to, but it is needed for testing, like some package to load some datasets) --> `activate [USER_HOME_FOLDER]/.julia/dev/MyAwesomePackage/test` and `(test) pkg> add MyDependencyPackage` --> the new package will be listed in the `[deps]` section of `[USER_HOME_FOLDER]/.julia/dev/MyAwesomePackage/test/Project.toml`

-Before we `git commit` and `git push` our `MyAwesomePackage`, let's add a functionality that at each time the package is pushed, github performs an operation (github calls these operation "workflow"), and in particular it automatically run the test for us.
+Before we `git commit` and `git push` our `MyAwesomePackage`, let's add a functionality that at each time the package is pushed, github performs an operation (github calls these operation "actions"), and in particular it automatically run the test for us.

 Let's add the folder/file `[USER_HOME_FOLDER]/.julia/dev/MyAwesomePackage/.github/workflow/ci.yml`: